Helpful information, rebates, and programs to help Citrus Heights Water District customers conserve water and reduce

 Water Conservation Stages

-CURRENT STATUS: STAGE 1 - 10% SUPPLY SHORTAGE
+CURRENT STATUS: STAGE 2 - UP TO 20% SUPPLY SHORTAGE

 Throughout the year, CHWD offers a series of WaterSmart Landscape classes to our customers.
 These free classes are full of tips and tools to help residents increase their water efficiency.
 To find the next available WaterSmart class or view past class videos and resources, please visit our Community page.